Knowing how to choose a fishing charter is the single most important part of any fishing trip.

 6. Sharing Your Fishing Philosophy

-Is the catch guaranteed?
-Most anglers are in it for the thrill of the game, not concerning themselves with a warranted catch on any given day at sea.
+Many anglers are in it for the thrill of the game, not concerning themselves with a warranted catch on any given day at sea.
 Hey, it’s why they call it fishing, not catching, right?
 Nevertheless, there are people that, more than the journey itself, value the final destination: the excitement they get from bringing a monster fish on board after an exhausting hour-long struggle.

 This is a big one, especially in some cases.
-Many boats own a commercial license besides primarily (or sometimes secondarily) providing a charter service, and selling the fish they catch on a daily basis comprises a substantial portion of their overall income.
-It is customary, in these situations, to let the captain keep most of the fish that’s caught on the trip.
+Many boats own a commercial license besides primarily (or sometimes secondarily) providing a charter service, and selling the fish they catch makes up a substantial portion of their overall income.
+It’s customary, in these situations, to let the captain keep most of the fish that’s caught on the trip.

 7. Gear & Beer

-Always, always ask about the gear.
+Always always ask about the gear

 - What types of rods does the charter offer?